 4 Ways to Identify Tree Fungi in South Jersey

-A fungus is a nasty, nasty problem for many trees in South Jersey.
-Wet and humid conditions can lead to the development of more fungi, which easily spread across plants and yards.
+Fungus is a nasty problem for many trees in South Jersey.
+Wet and humid conditions can lead to the development of fungi, it can easily spread across plants and yards.
 Untreated, tree fungi can completely devastate a tree, cutting off the flow of water and nutrients.
 This will make the tree weak and eventually lead to its demise.
 Each tree will react differently, but the key to saving your tree is discovering and treating the fungi as early as possible.

 4. Check the Wounds

 One of the most common places where a tree fungus will start is in the wounds on a tree.
 If you have pruned a tree by yourself or your tree has been damaged in a storm, it is now susceptible to fungus in those locations.
 Make sure to check your tree regularly for any growths, starting with the lower wounds and working your way up, according to the University of Kentucky.

 Canker fungi are the most common fungi found in the wounds of a tree, but there are plenty of other types that can end up in there as well.
 These fungi tend to be the worst of the worst, killing your tree quickly because your tree is weak and the fungus can essentially set up camp inside of the tree.

 Spot fungi in the wounds by looking for dark discoloration around the wounds.
 You can also do this by looking for soft spots or wetness around the wounds of the tree, but more on that later.

 - Splotches Don’t Always Mean Death